juanis2112/Spyder-Workshop/README.md

 plt.show()
 ```

-31. Using the coefficients found in our model, predict the temperature for a given level of humidity using the `predicted_temperature` function available in 'utils'.
+31. Using the coefficients found in our model, predict the temperature for a given level of humidity using the `predicted_temperature` function available in 'utils.py'.

 Finally, we can numerically evaluate how good was our model predicted.
 For this we will use the `explained_variance_score` metric available in sklearn.metrics.
-This metric is calculated as 1-(Var(Y_real-Y_model)/Var(Y_real)) which means that the closer the value is to 1, the better our model.
+This metric is calculated as `$$1-(Var(Y_real-Y_model)/Var(Y_real))$$` which means that the closer the value is to 1, the better our model.

-32. Use the following command
+32. Use the following command to import the function that evaluates how good is our model

 ```python
 from sklearn.metrics import explained_variance_score
 ```

-to import the function that evaluates how good is our model.

 33. Calculate the explained variance score and print it using the following